BSalita/WSL2-Kali-KDE-Docker-Nvidia/README.md

 # Notes on installing Kali Linux in WSL2 including KDE Plasma GUI, Docker, Nvidia GPU and CUDA

 ## Use case is for exploring WSL2 GUI capabilities for data science.
 Seems stable but some things aren't working in GUI such as audio and network management.
+## Installation of a other GUIs are possible using similar methods (XCFE) but others don't presently work (Gnome and Cinnamon).

 ## Installation takes 30 minutes on AMD 4800H notebook